wp-plugins/wp-post-to-pdf-enhanced/readme.txt

 * To-do: Implement filter to strip shortcodes (when Process Shortcodes is deselected) /except/ for our shortcodes.
 * To-do: Work around html entity constant ENT_HTML401, added in PHP 5.4, but not present earlier (this throws an undefined warning in PHP 5.3).
 * To-do: Fix "Cannot modify header information - headers already sent by" warning.
+* To-do: Fix (once and for all) image alignment issues.
 * To-do: Add option to change formatting of tags & categories from links to plain text.
-* To-do: Add option to move information currently available to add to header area to footer area.
+* To-do: Add option to specify a custom footer.
-* To-do: Add option to include custom fields in header/footer.
+* To-do: Add option to include custom fields in header.

 = 1.0.0 =